17 Apr 5 easy ways to exercise more every day

 It’s part of many people’s routine to take the lift when they get to work, but taking the stairs is a potential exercise opportunity for you.

 If you work on the third or fourth floor of a building, taking the stairs can be a great way to increase the number of steps you take and get your heart rate going.
 Not only does it get you extra exercise, the increased blood flow will give your body a nice little super charge of energy as you start work.

 If you work on the upper floors of a very tall building then try getting off the lift earlier and walking the last few flights of steps.

 If you have a sedentary job which keeps you sitting down for most of the day, then you have a real challenge to get up and active.
 When you take a break, whether it’s five minutes or an hour, use at least part of it to get up and move around.

 You could go outside and walk around the building, go up and down a couple of flights of stairs, or just walk around in the office hallways.
 You can even find a quiet corner and do some basic stretches to get the energy flowing through your body.

-Set yourself some sensible exercise goals
+Set yourself some sensible exercise goals for daily routine exercise

 If you don’t have a lot of energy or time you can start off small, aiming to do one exercise a day for week.
 If that works, try adding a second exercise; you may even notice unexpected opportunities to exercise during that first week.